montaigneio/montaigne/journal.md

 ## Vail Feb 2019

 from: San Francisco
 to: Vail
-hello: world

 ### itinerary